Muhammadfaizann/Muhammadfaizann/README.md

 - 👀 I’m interested in working on ethereum network.
 - 🌱 I’m currently working with .net maui
 - 💞️ I’m looking to collaborate on mobile application development
-- 📫 How to reach me, hit me up at xamarindeveloper@icloud.com
+- 📫 Reach out to me at xamarindeveloper@icloud.com

 ### Languages and Tools:
 <p align="left">